- J.D.Vanderbilt University Law SchoolOrder of the Coif2006

 - A.B.Dartmouth Collegecum laude1999

-Brian Fleming's practice focuses on investigations and compliance counseling in matters at the intersection of international trade and national security with an emphasis on economic sanctions and export controls, foreign direct investment, and cybersecurity.
-Mr. Fleming advises leading U.S. and foreign companies on compliance, licensing, and policy issues implicating the Treasury Department's Office of Foreign Assets Control (OFAC), the Commerce Department's Bureau of Industry and Security (BIS), and the State Department's Directorate of Defense Trade Controls (DDTC).
-Mr. Fleming conducts internal investigations, coordinates responses to subpoenas and other investigative demands, and represents companies and individuals in government enforcement actions, including criminal cases brought by the Department of Justice (DOJ).
+Brian Fleming's practice focuses on investigations and compliance counseling in matters at the intersection of international trade and national security with an emphasis on economic sanctions, export controls, and foreign direct investment.
+Mr. Fleming advises leading U.S. and foreign companies on compliance issues implicating the Treasury Department's Office of Foreign Assets Control (OFAC), the Commerce Department's Bureau of Industry and Security (BIS), and the State Department's Directorate of Defense Trade Controls (DDTC).
+Mr. Fleming also conducts internal investigations, coordinates responses to subpoenas and other investigative demands, and represents companies and individuals in government enforcement actions, including criminal cases brought by the Department of Justice (DOJ).

-Mr. Fleming also counsels U.S. and foreign companies with respect to the Committee on Foreign Investment in the United States (CFIUS) process from pre-transaction risk assessments to preparation of voluntary and mandatory CFIUS filings and management of mitigation agreements.
-Additionally, Mr. Fleming concentrates on core national security issues and advises clients on matters relating to cybersecurity, the Foreign Agents Registration Act (FARA), the Foreign Intelligence Surveillance Act (FISA), and DOJ investigations of media leaks.
+Mr. Fleming counsels U.S. and foreign companies with respect to the Committee on Foreign Investment in the United States (CFIUS) process from pre-transaction risk assessments to preparation of voluntary and mandatory CFIUS filings and management of mitigation agreements.
+Additionally, Mr. Fleming concentrates on core national security issues and advises clients on matters relating to cybersecurity, the Foreign Agents Registration Act (FARA), Foreign Ownership, Control, or Influence (FOCI), the Foreign Intelligence Surveillance Act (FISA), and DOJ investigations of media leaks and disclosures of classified information.

 Prior to joining Miller & Chevalier, Mr. Fleming served as Counsel to the Assistant Attorney General for National Security at DOJ where he advised senior DOJ leadership on sensitive legal and policy issues pertaining to economic sanctions and export controls, cybersecurity, intellectual property theft, FARA, and Team Telecom, among others.
 Mr. Fleming also managed DOJ's review of all CFIUS matters and advised on numerous transactions and mitigation proposals across various industries.